streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 The [rescaling script](https://github.com/matkoniecz/rescaling_for_android) may be useful, but you can also do this manually with Gimp or similar software.

-After adding a photo, remember to update [the credit file](app/src/main/res/authors.txt) (different to the one for icons).
+After adding a photo, remember to update [the credits file](app/src/main/res/authors.txt) (different to the one for icons).

 ## Resurvey